 Clarke Duke’s directorial debut is a southern crime saga that practically drips with a style all its own.

 What pulls you through the muck of the first half is the deep bench Arkansas put together.
-Adding strong supporting work, John Malkovich is always welcomed; he keeps things colorful and interesting.
+Adding supporting solid work, John Malkovich is always welcomed; he keeps things colorful and exciting.
 Hemsworth doesn’t have to carry the film here, and they have the standard cliché relationship of the tall, handsome star with his funny, scruffy best friend who offers comic relief, which works well.
 Duke may have miscast himself, but I won’t accuse him of ego, directing a film I am sure was meant to save money on the overall production.

 We are fast becoming the number one independent website for streaming coverage.
 Please support Ready Steady Cut today.
 Secure its future — we need you!